tyler-ed/interspace/README.md

 Within interspace, there are three areas of customization.

-1 - input your own ground truth labels as a csv file ( as an example you can change the example set of labels above to be whatever you would like) \
+1 - input your own ground truth labels as a csv file ( as an example you can change the example set of labels above to be whatever you would like).
 2 - change the inputted parameters ( you can change add a parameter, for example zip code.
-Or remove parameters too) \ 3 - adjust the relative weighting of each parameter ( assign parameters higher or lower weightings in the scoring algorithm)
+Or remove parameters too).
+3 - adjust the relative weighting of each parameter ( assign parameters higher or lower weightings in the scoring algorithm).